cs107e/cs107e.github.io/README.md

 and CS107 follows on to give you the skills needed to build computer systems.
-The course will start with the microprocessor and move up to the C programming language, without skipping anything in between..
+The course will start with the microprocessor and move up to the C programming language, without skipping anything in between.
 The goal is to build a solid understanding of all aspects of how modern computers execute programs and how program development tools work.